szhorvat/MaTeX/README.md

  - Reliability fixes for Windows
  - Windows: Work around Mathematica bug causing MaTeX to fail when the current directory has special characters in its name
- - Windows: Ensure that autodetected paths do not use `/` as path separator
+ - Windows: Ensure that auto-detected paths do not use `/` as path separator

 #### Version 1.1.0